ArCNiX696/SinoPac-AI-GO-2025-High-Return-Stock-Binary-Classification/README.md

 - Reduced the dataset to a **balanced subset (2,940 rows)**
 - Applied **XGBoost** to identify most relevant features (even those with missing values)
 - Performed **KNN imputation** for remaining nulls
-- Dropped columns with >30% missing
+- Dropped columns with >30% missing (imputing data in these columns could introduce noise and reduce model performance.)

 ---